Francisco Candel Tortajada: Biography

-He was born in a town of the Spanish-speaking comarca of Rincón de Ademuz, Valencia.
-When he was a little child, his family moved to Barcelona.
+Candel was born in a town of the Spanish-speaking comarca of Rincón de Ademuz, Valencia.
+When he was a child, his family moved to Barcelona.

 Most of his contributions are devoted to studying the 20th-century Spanish migrations in the Barcelona metropolitan area.

-The book which made him famous was Els altres catalans (The Other Catalans in Catalan), a journalistic and sociological study about the immigration, which heavily influenced final decisions of the Assemblea de Catalunya in 1971.
+The book that made him famous was Els altres catalans (The Other Catalans in Catalan), a journalistic and sociological study about immigration, which heavily influenced the final decisions of the Assemblea de Catalunya on the issue in 1971.

 He wrote several novels, tales, essays and articles.
 He also collaborated in several newspapers and magazines such as Tele/eXprés, Serra d'Or or Avui.
 He collaborated with Unified Socialist Party of Catalonia (PSUC).
-In 1977, he was elected as senator in the Spanish Courts for Barcelona demarcation in Entesa dels Catalans candidature.
-In 1979, he became town councilor of Hospitalet de Llobregat as independent for PSUC, where he assumed the Culture department.
+In 1977, he was elected as senator in the Spanish Courts for the Barcelona demarcation in the Entesa dels Catalans candidature.
+In 1979, he became a town councilor of Hospitalet de Llobregat as an independent for PSUC, where he assumed the responsibilities for the cultural department.

 In 1983 he received the Creu de Sant Jordi.
-In 2003, Generalitat de Catalunya conceded him its Golden Medal.
+In 2003, the Generalitat de Catalunya awarded him its Golden Medal.

-He died, after a long illness.
+He died in 2007, after a long illness.